Greece Political Orientation

-In conclusion, the Greek government has direct and indirect control over media outlets, especially the public broadcasters which are controlled by the government and influenced by the ruling political party.
-Private media on the other hand is dominated by shipowners and construction moguls who are not transparent in their ownership of media.
+In conclusion, the Greek government has direct and indirect control over media outlets, especially the public broadcasters, controlled by the government and influenced by the ruling political party.
+On the other hand, private media is dominated by shipowners and construction moguls who are not transparent in their ownership of media.

 |Top 5 Greece Media Sources by Web Rank|